Occupation of the Malheur National Wildlife Refuge: Third and fourth weeks

 On January 19, Ammon Bundy and several other militant occupiers appeared unannounced at a community meeting in Burns without addressing the crowd.
-Residents urged an end to the occupation as did rallies held by opponents in Eugene and Portland, Oregon, and in Idaho.
+Residents urged an end to the occupation, as did rallies held by opponents in Eugene, Portland, Oregon, and Idaho.

-On January 21, Bundy met with the Federal Bureau of Investigation (FBI) and discussed with them about relinquishing federal government control of the refuge as well as the releases of Dwight and Steven Hammond.
-He agreed to meet with the FBI again on the next day, but when the meeting occurred, Bundy left when the agent present declined to negotiate in front of the media.
+On January 21, Bundy met with the Federal Bureau of Investigation (FBI) and discussed with them about relinquishing federal government control of the refuge as well as the release of Dwight and Steven Hammond.
+He agreed to meet with the FBI again the next day, but at the meeting, Bundy left after the agent present declined to negotiate in front of the media.

 On January 23, the militants hosted a news conference at the refuge, promising news reporters that an Oregon cattle rancher and one from New Mexico would be present to sign papers renouncing their federal grazing permits.
 Although the Oregon rancher did not show up, the one from New Mexico did.
 At the conference, Adrian C. Sewell, of Grant County, New Mexico, renounced his federal grazing permit.
-The Oregonian newspaper noted that "Sewell's all-American credentials are tarnished" by a conviction on eight counts of assuault with a deadly weapon in Oklahoma in 2002.
+The Oregonian newspaper noted that "Sewell's all-American credentials are tarnished" by a conviction on eight counts of assault with a deadly weapon in Oklahoma in 2002.